goodgrid/document-data-extraction/README.md

 [first name] [last name] was born on [year]-01-19 in [city], according to the Burg. van Utrecht
 ```

+The functioning of the Azure service is asynchronious.
+It receives the document and responds to that request with a request ID.
+Using the request ID, the service is queried for processing status every second.
+As soon as the status is succeeded, the result is retrieved usng the request ID.
+Finally, the data is removed from the service, also by referencing the request ID.

 ## Further development

 RESTful API for further development available at https://learn.microsoft.com/en-us/rest/api/aiservices/document-models?view=rest-aiservices-v4.0%20(2024-11-30)